-- Office equipment
+- Computer equipment

-- Furniture and fittings
+- Office Furniture and equipment

 - Bins and containers

 - Emergency equipment

 - Motor vehicles

 - Aircraft

 - Watercraft

-- Plant and equipment
+- Other machinery and equipment

 - The FAR will consist of all the asset master records of movable assets capitalised.
-These

-assets, except for group assets, must be numbered with the approved barcode labels.
+These assets, except for group assets, must be numbered with the approved barcode labels.

 - Immovable assets on the FAR will not be physically numbered with barcode labels but will have a unique asset master record number.

 - Capital work-in-progress.
 Incomplete construction work is stated at historic cost.
 Depreciation only commences when the asset is available for use.